Mobile App | Research, Strategy, UX/UI

 Key Research Questions for Design Sprint

-+ How is the current experience for homeowners when managing their thermostats remotely?
++ What pain points currently exists for homeowners managing their thermostats remotely?

 + Are these new hypothesized MVP feature additions meeting the needs of our homeowners?